 Keep the underside of the body switched on and the sternum reaching forward.
 Elbows should gently activate, hugging in towards each other.

 Boat pose engages the deep muscles of the abdomen and will improve your posture and stability.
 Feel the belly firm and keep lifting from your chest to avoid slumping the shoulders.

 Sit on the floor with legs bent and toes resting on the floor.
 Grip your hands behind your thighs, close to your knees and hug the thighs into the hips whilst lifting the chest forward and up.
 Lean back a little to balance on your sit bones and keep this length in the torso throughout the pose.

 Exhale and lift your feet off the floor, so that the thighs are at right angle to the floor and your shins up to parallel to the floor.
 Press your belly gently towards the spine.

 Hold here, or for a stronger action straighten both legs and if you can maintain a straight back extend the arms parallel to the floor.
 Keep the shoulders hugging back into their sockets.

 - Repeat poses on each side

-- Engage the transverse abdominus (the muscles that wrap around the torso)
+- Engage the transverse abdominis (the deep abdominal muscles that wrap around the torso)